johnmartinsson/crawl-ml-proceedings/README.md

 # Rank abstract similarity to own abstract

-    python find_papers.py
+    python find_papers.py --database=papers.db --random_papers=0 --sentence_list_name=default

-This will rank all the abstracts with the predefined abstract in find_papers.py, change to one of your own abstracts for relevant results.
+This will rank all the abstracts with the predefined weighted sentences in the sentence list "detault" in find_papers.py, change to your liking to get relevant hits.